Randomized controlled trial: Relative importance and observational studies

 Two studies published in The New England Journal of Medicine in 2000 found that observational studies and RCTs overall produced similar results.
 The authors of the 2000 findings questioned the belief that "observational studies should not be used for defining evidence-based medical care" and that RCTs' results are "evidence of the highest grade."
 However, a 2001 study published in Journal of the American Medical Association concluded that "discrepancies beyond chance do occur and differences in estimated magnitude of treatment effect are very common" between observational studies and RCTs.
-According to a 2014 Cochrane review, there is little evidence for significant effect differences between observational studies and randomized controlled trials, regardless of design, heterogeneity, or inclusion of studies of interventions that assessed drug effects.
+According to a 2014 (updated in 2024) Cochrane review, there is little evidence for significant effect differences between observational studies and randomized controlled trials.
+To evaluate differences it is necessary to consider things other than design, such as heterogeneity, population, intervention or comparator.

 Two other lines of reasoning question RCTs' contribution to scientific knowledge beyond other types of studies: